 How to Assemble the Nyx Tracker DIY kit

 The Nyx Tracker is designed with ease of use in mind.
-Below you will find the user manual that comes with the tracker.
-Click to enlarge.
-Also please reference the How to Use video above!
+You can download the user manual by clicking here.

 When taking pictures of the stars without a star tracking mount, astrophotographers use the "500 rule" to calculate exposure times before star trailing becomes apparent.
 For example, if using a lens with a 50mm focal length, the exposure should be less than 500 / 50 = 10 seconds, otherwise you will get star trails.
 Keep in mind that this is a rule of thumb, and if your target field of view is far from the poles, exposure time should be a bit shorter.
 Also keep in mind that if your camera uses a crop sensor, you will need to convert the lens focal length to an effective focal length by multiplying by 1.5 (or 1.6 for Canon).

 The table below is the recommended starting point for exposure times when using the Nyx Tracker.
 It is based upon a "2500 rule."
 With exceptionally good alignment and stability I have been able to far exceed these exposure times (10 minutes at 12mm, effectively a 7000 rule), but I don't recommend the novice pushes it until they familiarize themselves with the entire astrophotography process and the tools used, including the Nyx Tracker.

 - Your stars will appear sharper if the tracker is undisturbed by wind or footsteps while exposing.
 And definitely take care not to bump it!!

 - It takes a few seconds for a tripod and tracker to stop wobbling after you press the shutter button - use the 10s timer feature to begin the exposure after everything is settled.

 - Put your tripod on stable earth - not a car, a bench, or in a building.